THE PETRIE-FLOM CENTER

 CALL FOR APPLICATIONS

 Eligibility.
-The student fellowship program is open to all Harvard graduate students who will be enrolled at the University during the fellowship year and who are committed to undertaking a significant research project and fulfilling other program requirements.
-Although the fellowship is open to all graduate students, including those in one-year programs, we encourage those who are in multi-year programs at Harvard to wait until after their first year to apply.
+The student fellowship program is open to all Harvard graduate students who are committed to undertaking a significant research project and fulfilling other program requirements without exception during the year of their fellowship:

 Resources.
-In addition to close mentorship, the Center will award each fellow a $1,500 stipend, paid at the end of the academic year once all fellowship requirements (including submission of an acceptable paper) are completed.
+The Center will award each fellow a $1,500 stipend, paid at the end of the academic year once all fellowship requirements (including submission of an acceptable paper) are completed.
 Additionally, fellows may be eligible to request additional funding to cover reasonable costs associated with their research projects (e.g., copying, publications, conference fees, travel).

 Application.
-To accommodate graduate students in 1-year programs, fellowship applications will be accepted on a rolling basis until 9AM, Friday, August 5, 2016.
-Notifications of awards will be made by August 19, 2016, to enable enrollment in the Workshop.
+Applications will be accepted on a rolling basis until 9AM, Monday, May 19, 2014.
+Notifications of awards will be made by mid-summer for fellowships to begin in Fall 2014.

 To apply, email the following to firstname.lastname@example.org: